1925 Auckland Rugby League season: Fourth grade

 Richmond Rovers won the competition undefeated.
-When they secured the title on September 19 they were a full 6 points clear of their nearest rival according to newspaper reports.
+When they secured the title on 19 September they were a full 6 points clear of their nearest rival according to newspaper reports.
 Parnell were second and it is likely that they won more matches than the 10 that were reported.
-City withdrew after 1 round, New Lynn and Newton B after 2 rounds, and Marist B after 4 rounds.
+City withdrew after 1 round as did New Lynn and Newton B after 2 rounds so they have not been included in the standings, and Marist B after 4 rounds.
 There were many results that were unreported so the table is incomplete.
-Richmond beat Athletic in the knockout final on October 10 by 5 points to 3.
+Richmond beat Athletic in the knockout final on 10 October by 5 points to 3.